OfficeDev/teams-toolkit/templates/function-base/ts/default/README.md

 ## Build

 - From Visual Studio Code: open the command palette and select `Teams: Zip Teams metadata package`.
-- Alternatively, from the command line run `teamsfx build` in the project directory.
+- Alternatively, from the command line run `teamsfx package` in the project directory.

 ## Publish to Teams